ShaunCurtis/Blazr.IRepository/Readme.md

 #### Item Requests

 *Queries* are requests to get data from the data store: no mutation.
+We can define an item query like this:

 ```csharp
 public record ItemQueryRequest